IanLewis42/GravStorm/readme.txt

       > cd gravstorm
       set file permissions:
       > chmod +x gravstorm

+    - if you get an error like this:
+      ./gravstorm: error while loading shared libraries: libenet.so.7: cannot open shared object file: No such file or directory you need to install the networking library: sudo apt-get install libenet7
+      There may also be a similar step required for other shared libraries, e.g. libdumb1

   Gravstorm requires the Raspberry Pi to be configured with at least 128MB of Graphics RAM.
 This can be changed by running the config utiliy.
 In LXterminal type:
     sudo raspi-config